mejia-dev/mejia.dev/README.md

   ```

 ## ⚖️ License
-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-Copyright (C) 2024 Aaron Mejia.
+Copyright (C) 2024 Aaron Mejia

-A copy of the license can be found [here](./LICENSE.txt).
+This website is licensed under the GNU General Public License v3.0.
+See the COPYING file for more information.